Resources

-Resources to Learn About Sound
+Resources to Learn About Sound and Theatre

 This is a collection of books I’ve read and found to be helpful and/or interesting as a sound designer but also as an artist and freelancer in general.
-The list is updated regularly and recommendations for additions are welcome!

 A Playlist of YouTube videos centering on sound for theatre, other roles in sound and what they do.
 This is a great resources for those looking to get a good overview of the industry.

-Resources For College and High School Students
+Resources for College and High School

 Useful Things I’ve Made